-Injuries: If your child is injured and requires medical attention, a doctor's note with permission to return to school is required prior to returning to school.
+Injuries: If your child becomes injured and needs medical attention, a doctor's note with permission to return to school is required prior to returning to school.
 For the safety of all students, students with an arm or leg brace, cast, or crutches will not be allowed on the playground during recess without a Doctor's clearance.
-The injured student will be allowed to sit in the library or office during play time.
+The injured student will be allowed to sit in the library or office during playtime.